ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

-# Serve Watson MLP Models Using Knative Serving
+# Serve Watson MLP Models Using Knative Serving init-container method

 With IBM Watson NLP, IBM introduced a common library for natural language processing, document understanding, translation, and trust.
 IBM Watson NLP brings everything under one umbrella for consistency and ease of development and deployment.
-This tutorial shows you how to build a standalone container image to serve Watson NLP models, and then run it using **Knative Serving** in an OpenShift cluster.
+This tutorial walks you through the steps to serve pretrained Watson NLP models using **Knative Serving** in a Red Hat OpenShift cluster.

 **Knative Serving** is an Open-Source Enterprise-level solution to build Serverless and Event Driven Applications in Kubernetes / OpenShift cluster.
 For more information see [https://knative.dev/docs/](https://knative.dev/docs/).

-A standalone container image includes both the Watson NLP Runtime as well as the models to be served.
-When the container runs, it exposes gRPC and REST endpoints that clients can use to run inference on the served models.
+In the tutorial, you create a `Knative Service` to run the Watson NLP runtime image.
+In the Knative Service Manifest, pretrained model images are specified as init containers.
+These init containers run to completion before the main application starts, and provision models to the emptyDir volume of the Pod.
+When the Watson NLP Runtime container starts, it loads the models and begins serving them.

-This tutorial uses pretrained models, however the approach can be adapted to serving custom models.
+When using this approach, models are kept in separate containers from the runtime.
+To change the set of served models you need only to update the Knative service Manifest.

 ## Prerequisites